ClusterCockpit/cc-backend/docs/dev-authentication.md

     object is returned.
   - Creates a new session object, stores the user attributes in the session and saves the session.
-  - Calls the `onSuccess` http handler
+  - Starts the `onSuccess` http handler

 ## Local authenticator